 jo le taxi – mediante

-latvian duo mediante bring years of live performance experience into this release, drawing from classical training while embracing modern acoustic interpretation. alongside guitarist janis rolmanis, the pair use this cover as the starting point for a wider international push, introducing their chamber-inspired sound to audiences far beyond their home country.
+latvian duo mediante bring years of live performance experience into this release, drawing from classical training while embracing modern acoustic interpretation. alongside guitarist janis rolmanis, the pair use this cover as the starting point for a wider international push, introducing their chamber-inspired sound to audiences far beyond their home country. a great single.

 thank u for making this mediante ❤️